 In a cohort of 191 hospitalised COVID-19 patients with a completed outcome, the median time from illness onset to discharge was 22.0 days (IQR 18.0-25.0) and the median time to death was 18.5 days (15.0-22.0).
 Thirty-two patients (17%) required invasive mechanical ventilation and the median time from onset to mechanical ventilation was 14.5 days.
 Therefore, early endpoint assessment, such as 28 days after randomisation, is likely to provide largely complete outcome data and will permit early assessment of treatment efficacy and safety.
-For influenza, the average length of hospital stay in the UK is around 9 days, so assessment at 28 days will capture most outcomes.
-18
+For influenza and community-acquired pneumonia, the average length of hospital stay is around 7-9 days, so assessment at 28 days will capture most outcomes.
+19,20